pavelrevak/pystlink/README.md

 In general, this program is allowed to use in commercial and without any limitations, but if you make some changes or updates then will be nice to share it.

-PYSTLINK is inspired by [OpenOCD](http://openocd.org/), [STLINK](https://github.com/texane/stlink) and some info is from sniffed USB communication with [ST-LINK](http://www.st.com/web/en/catalog/tools/PF258168) program.
+PYSTLINK is inspired by [OpenOCD](http://openocd.org/), [STLINK](https://github.com/texane/stlink) and lot of info is from sniffed USB communication with [original ST-LINK](http://www.st.com/web/en/catalog/tools/PF258168) program.

 ## TAGS
-ST-Link/V2, stlink, SWD, Python, STM32, debug, flash, USB
+ST-Link/V2, stlink, SWD, Python, ARM, CortexM, STM32, debug, FLASH, USB